Nutty, nutritious buckwheat flour crepes recipe, filled with fresh strawberries and topped with homemade chocolate sauce.

 Instructions

-- To make the chocolate sauce, whisk sugar and water together in a small saucepan until dissolved.
-Bring to a simmer; add the cocoa and salt, whisking to blend.
-Remove from the heat; add chocolate and stir until melted and smooth.
+- Whisk sugar and water together in a small saucepan until dissolved.
+Bring to a simmer.
+Add the cocoa and salt, whisking to blend.
+Remove from the heat and add chocolate and stir until melted and smooth.
 Cool to room temperature until thickened slightly, or refrigerate until cold (reheat before serving).

 - Combine the buttermilk, water, flours, eggs, butter, sugar and salt in a blender until smooth, about 30 seconds.
 Scrape down the container to incorporate any flour sticking to the side and blend for a few more seconds to mix.
 Cover the container (or transfer to a bowl) and chill at least 1 hour or overnight.